vandabbin/nvidia-fan-control-linux/README.md

 This script allows directly setting fan speed on Nvidia GPUs either manually or with a "fan curve".
 Supports Day and Night fan curves

+While the default fan curve settings will work, you may want to customize them to meet your needs or preferences.

 Add a line to cron like this to enable automatic fan control:

 ```